 A report on Amman's institutional performance and resilience239 highlights over 31 actions taken by GAM to ensure an emergency contingency plan was in place prior to the first case of COVID-19 in Jordan, to limit the spread of the virus.
-These actions included monitoring one in five enterprises had experienced an the levels of compliance with COVID-19 measures put in place by the government, and the allocation of 200 personnel employed The pandemic also hindered access to by GAM to carry out the disinfection and healthcare infrastructure and services in sterilization of public infrastructure (e.g. roads the country.
-Several national healthcare and pavements), as well as rodent control and programmes were temporarily withheld, such animal care.
-GAM also invested in collecting treatment of the patients with chronic diseases The report also assessed Amman's resilience was subject to delays.
-Most international levels from March to May 2020, when the projects supporting healthcare services were National Defense Law and a curfew were stopped and re-directed to the emergency put into place.
-The focus of the report was response addressing the pandemic.
-At the on three main themes: transportation and neighbourhood level, the pandemic created mobility, air quality, and the availability of challenges in accessing basic goods, services, basic services within neighbourhoods.240 The and infrastructure, including open public report also highlighted the municipality's focus programmes during the pandemic, especially the improvement of e-services, implementing awareness campaigns, putting in place new strategies for the disposal of medical waste, and supporting smaller municipalities outside the capital in providing services throughout the pandemic.
+These actions included monitoring the levels of compliance with COVID-19 measures put in place by the government, and the allocation of 200 personnel employed by GAM to carry out the disinfection and sterilization of public infrastructure (e.g. roads and pavements), as well as rodent control and animal care.
+GAM also invested in collecting new data on the impacts of COVID-19.

+The report also assessed Amman's resilience levels from March to May 2020, when the National Defense Law and a curfew were put into place.
+The focus of the report was on three main themes: transportation and mobility, air quality, and the availability of basic services within neighbourhoods.240 The report also highlighted the municipality's focus programmes during the pandemic, especially the improvement of e-services, implementing awareness campaigns, putting in place new strategies for the disposal of medical waste, and supporting smaller municipalities outside the capital in providing services throughout the pandemic.